terraform-ibm-modules/terraform-ibm-site-to-site-vpn/README.md

 ## Known Limitations

-* IBM permits **only one route‑based VPN gateway per zone per VPC.**
+* IBM permits **only one route‑based VPN gateway per zone per VPC.** For zone fault tolerance, deploy one VPN gateway per zone.
 * VPN gateway names must be unique within the VPC.
 * Gateway requires `/28` subnet and cannot share with other VPC.
-* If peer VPN gateway lacks a public IP, use **FQDN identity + DNS resolution** in VPC.
+* If peer VPN gateway lacks a public IP, use **FQDN identity** in VPC.
+* Peer subnets of a VPN gateway connection cannot overlap.
 * Peer address type is immutable — once set as FQDN or IP, it cannot be changed.
 * Route-based mode allows distribute_traffic = true to enable active‑active tunnels; policy‑based does not.
-* If peer is behind NAT, use establish_mode = "peer_only" and supply FQDN and identity overrides because identities must match expected values on negotiation.
+* If peer is behind NAT, use `establish_mode = "peer_only"` and supply FQDN and identity overrides because identities must match expected values on negotiation.
+* Creating a route in an ingress routing table with a VPN gateway connection as the next hop is not supported.

 Please refer [Known issues for VPN gateways](https://cloud.ibm.com/docs/vpc?topic=vpc-vpn-limitations) for more information.